 Constructing a new residence or business is often very exciting.
-If you’re prepared to start construction on your new property as soon as possible, a construction loan may be right for you.
-However, to apply for this loan you’ll need to be equipped with some useful knowledge on how construction loans differ from traditional home loans.
+If you’re prepared to start construction on your new property as soon as possible, construction loans may be right for you.
+However, to apply for this loan you’ll need to be equipped with some useful knowledge on how construction loans in MA differ from traditional home loans.
 For example, construction loans create projects that lenders can check to make sure the loan is being used properly.

 In that sense, construction loans are what we call “story” loans.
 As opposed to attaining a traditional purchase money loan for a specific, pre-constructed property, construction loans can involve a great deal of uncertainty if the land is vacant.
 As a certified construction loan lender, we wants to follow up on your investment to familiarize ourselves with our clients’ projects in case their financial needs adjust.

-Prior to qualifying for a construction loan, we highly recommend collecting all necessary paperwork, and in the case of a business, all relevant personnel.
+Prior to qualifying for construction home loans in MA, we highly recommend collecting all necessary paperwork, and in the case of a business, all relevant personnel.
 It’s critical to contact us for a preliminary, complimentary, no-obligation consultation so that you can better know your borrowing capacity.
-Once we identify the associated property and purpose, we can begin the pre-qualification and pre-application process.
+Once we identify the associated property and purpose, we can begin the mortgage pre-qualification and pre-application process.

 If you’re buying a home or business from a production home builder (even if construction hasn’t yet completed) then you most likely will buy the home or business after it’s been completed using a standard purchase money loan.
 Though if you’re buying an already-built home or business – whether it’s pre-owned or a newly specialized property – you also typically would use a purchase money loan.
 Some use the term “end loan” to describe when a buyer uses a loan to purchase a new home after the builder has financed construction of the home.